KaWingLee9/in_house_tools/Seurat2Scanpy/README.md

 Functions to transform Seurat object to Scanpy object
 Results are adapted for SOAPy
+Temporally for Seurat v4

 ### Tutorial
 1. To use the script here, you should prepare: